light-mode-image

 • TENANT_HOST : Replace with the URL of your MATTR VII tenant.
 This indicates the tenant that the SDK will interact with.

 • IOS_APPLICATION_ID and ANDROID_APPLICATION_ID : Create one verifier application per platform you support, each with a redirect URI that matches that platform's URL scheme.
 You configure these schemes in app.config.ts in Step 1: Environment setup: iOS uses {scheme}://my/path and Android uses {package}://oid4vp-callback.
 Because the redirect URI on each verifier application must match the scheme its platform uses, each platform needs its own application.
 Paste the iOS application id into IOS_APPLICATION_ID and the Android application id into ANDROID_APPLICATION_ID.
-You can find the IDs in the MATTR Portal under Credential Verification > Applications.
+Each id is the value returned when you created that platform's verifier application in Part 1.

 • APPLICATION_ID : Resolves automatically to the verifier application id for the current platform at runtime.
 The SDK reads this value when requesting credentials, so you do not need to change anywhere it is consumed.